LMicol/offwrist-detection/README.md

 | ........ | 28/09/2020 00:02 |    1    |   NA  |           1             |

+## Datasets

+The data is divided in two directories:
+- [./data/](https://github.com/LMicol/offwrist-detection/tree/main/data) : off-wrist periods smaller than 30 minutes were cleaned
+- [./data_raw/](https://github.com/LMicol/offwrist-detection/tree/main/data_raw) : raw data from the actigraphs.
+The column "NA2" is the user record for off-wrist

+We used the ./data/ directory for training and testing.
+However, the original data is also available.

 ### Try the code using our examples in ./data/
 ```Shell
 > python main.py "data/01.xlsx"